KyleAMathews/typography.js/README.md

 * If you publish your own, create a PR to add it here!

 ## React.js helper components.
 Typography.js includes two helper components for your React.js projects, `TypographyStyle` and `GoogleFont`.
+These are ideal for server-rendering.

 * `TypographyStyle` creates a style element and inserts the generated css for your theme.
 * `GoogleFont` creates the link element to include the Google Fonts & weights specified in your theme.

 To use, first install the package `npm install --save react-typography` then import them into your `html.js` file.

 ```javascript
 import { TypographyStyle, GoogleFont } from 'react-typography'